 Covered call strategies consist of owning one or more stocks and selling a call option on that same stock or stocks.
 Covered call strategies can be 100% covered which means that the strategy is writing calls on 100% of the portfolio.
 A strategy could be implemented with less coverage.
 For example, a strategy can write calls on 50% on the portfolio.
-Such a strategy would receive half of the premium income but participate in half the upside of the underlying securities.
+Such a strategy would receive half of the premium but participate in half the upside of the underlying securities.

 What the investor can expect in terms of premiums received depends on how much notional exposure the call option is written, and the moneyness of where it's written-at the money (ATM), out of the money (OTM), or in the money (ITM).
-With a covered call strategy, an investor can get a mix of premium income from the call option written and equity market participation for the underlying securities.
+With a covered call strategy, an investor can get a mix of premiums from the call option written and equity market participation for the underlying securities.

-Covered call strategies written ATM forfeit the upside potential in exchange for current income collected from the premiums received from writing the call option.
+Covered call strategies written ATM forfeit the upside potential in exchange for the premiums received from writing the call option.
 As option premiums tend to rise in volatile markets, covered call strategies tend to perform better in such markets than in major bull or bear markets.
-It would also allow investors to collect enhanced levels of yield.
-For example, with a call option written ATM to fully cover the underlying securities exposure, we would expect it to outperform the underlying exposure in flat-and down-market scenarios, but underperform in up markets.
+For example, with a call option written ATM to fully cover the underlying securities exposure, we would expect it to outperform the underlying exposure in flat- and down-market scenarios, but underperform in up markets.